PainAuBrett/INF20010/Concurrency and Data Consistency/Concurrency and Data Consistency.md

 COMMIT;y + 10000 WHERE employee_id = 123;
 COMMIT;

 --In this example, as two transactions are at the highest level of transaction, shared locks and other mechanisms applied on the database prevent T2 from modifying any data that T1 is reading and subsequently prevent T1 from reading any data that T2 is modifying.
 -- In the end, when both transaction commit their changes, the database system releases all the locks.
---This will mean that dirty read, fuzzy read and phantom read is no longer a problem in this level of isolation.
+--This will mean that dirty read, fuzzy read and phantom read is no longer a problem in thislevel of isolation.
 ```

 **NOTE**